Spotlighting Welders: The Muscle of Our Modern Workforce

 Welders construct and connect the materials that fuse our world together.
 They work a difficult, physically demanding job in harsh conditions — putting their health and sometimes lives at risk all without sacrificing craftsmanship.
-The thing is, a lot of what they do happens behind the scenes.
+The thing is, a lot of what welders do happens behind the scenes.

-Learn more about why welders make up a vital part of our workforce and what makes them tick.
+Learn more about why welders are important and what makes them tick.
 Today, we tip our hats (and welding helmets) to welders.

 Because of their work joining all types of materials, welders leave their mark on nearly every industry: